AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

        (``PNG_FILTER_UP``), 64 (``PNG_FILTER_AVG``), or 128
        (``PNG_FILTER_PAETH``).

+       **Important**: We have noticed that 8 (PNG_FILTER_NONE) is much faster than the default of NO_FILTERS (sometimes 3x or more faster), but it also makes the resulting files quite a bit larger (sometimes 2x larger).
+If you need to optimize PNG write speed and are willing to have larger PNG files on disk, you may want to use that value for this attribute.

 **Custom I/O Overrides**

 PNG input and output both support the "custom I/O" feature via the special